 We are a team of highly experienced, specialist immigration lawyers and former Home Office employees, with an established reputation for effective and efficient management and processing of Tier 1 visa extensions and applications, and advising on options for UK settlement.

-To be eligible to extend your Tier 1 Investor Visa you must show:
+To be eligible to extend your Tier 1 Investor Visa (granted after 6 November 2014) you must show you:

-- investment activity in acceptable investments – you have invested at least £750,000 (or 75%) of that in UK government bonds, share capital or loan capital in active UK companies
+- have invested those funds in UK government bonds, share capital or loan capital in active UK companies

-- specified date – you have invested this sum within 3 months of your ‘investor start date’
+- invested this sum within 3 months of your ‘investor start date’

 What are the eligibility criteria?

-Acceptable investments There are restrictions on the type of investment the Home Office will consider as part of the qualifying sum of £1 million.
+There are restrictions on the type of investment the Home Office will consider as part of the qualifying sum of £1 million.
 For example, funds must not be held in offshore custody.
-Also, the minimum investment of £750,000 must not be invested in companies mainly engaged in property investment, property management or property development.
-The £750,000 must also not be invested by using deposits with a bank, building society or other enterprise whose normal course of business includes the acceptance of deposits.
+Also, the minimum investment must not be invested in companies mainly engaged in property investment, property management or property development.
+The funds must also not be invested by using deposits with a bank, building society or other enterprise whose normal course of business includes the acceptance of deposits.

 We can advise on the full extent of the acceptable investment criteria.

-Evidence of investment having been maintained You will be required to show that the minimum investment (£750,000) was maintained at that level throughout the period of your permission to stay (from the date that your investments were made).
+You will be required to show that the minimum investment was maintained at that level throughout the period of your permission to stay (from the date that your investments were made).

 What documents are required to support my Tier 1 Investor Extension Application?